 Valencia appealed this ruling to the Fifth Appellate District Court in Fresno.
-While his appeal was pending, the California electorate approved Proposition 47, the Safe Neighborhoods and Schools Act (codified at Penal Code § 1170.18), As the reader may know, it permits a judge to reclassify a limited number of lower-level felonies (such as certain drug possession and theft offenses) unless the judge finds that doing so would impose an unreasonable risk of danger to public safety.
+While his appeal was pending, the California electorate approved Proposition 47, the Safe Neighborhoods and Schools Act (codified at Penal Code § 1170.18), As the reader may know, it permits a judge to reclassify a limited number of lower-level felonies as misdemeanors (such as certain drug possession and theft offenses) unless the judge finds that doing so would impose an unreasonable risk of danger to public safety.

 The definition of how such a risk of danger to public safety was interpreted in Proposition 47 as a risk that defendant would commit a crime known as a “super strike,” i.e., murder, attempted murder, solicitation to commit murder, train wrecking, possession of a weapon of mass destruction or assault upon a police officer with a machine gun.

 Valencia therefore argued that the Proposition 47 definition of unreasonable risk to public safety should apply to the court’s evaluation of unreasonable risk to public safety in Prop 36 resentencing as well.
 The Fifth Appellate District disagreed and Valencia then took the matter to the California Supreme Court, which affirmed the appellate court in People v.
 Valencia (2017) 3 Cal.
 5th 347, 352, 373-375, 377.

 The two-year window for petitioning for recall of a sentence under Prop 36 then closed in November 2014 while Valencia’s first appeal (ultimately going up to the California Supreme Court as described above) was still pending.